 Dick Vlottes started his career with the publishing house ATH, the publisher of the so-called "beeldromans", in the early 1950s.
-There, he made drawings for 41 issues of the Dutch 'Tarzan' comic, as well as the series 'De Groene Straal'.
-During this period, he worked freelance for the Toonder Studios.
+There, he made drawings for 41 issues of the Dutch 'Tarzan' comic.
+He also drew some issues in the series 'De Groene Straal' for Ben Abas' Bell Studio.
+He subsequently became a freelance artist for the Toonder Studios.

-He cooperated on the series 'Tom Poes' and 'Kappie', but also drew two stories of the science-fiction comic 'Martin Evans', which he took over from Thé Tjong-Khing.
+He cooperated on the series 'Tom Poes' and 'Kappie', but also drew two stories of the science fiction comic 'Martin Evans', which he took over from Thé Tjong-Khing.
 Between 1959 and 1961 he additionally made his own strip for newspaper Het Vrije Volk, called 'Minter en Hinter'.
-Vlottes wrote most of the stories of this series himself, but for stories were scripted by Paul Biegel.
+Vlottes wrote most of the stories himself, but four stories were scripted by Paul Biegel.

 Dick Vlottes left the Toonder Studios when former co-worker Ton de Zwaan started his own Swan Features Syndicate.
 Through this syndicate, he drew comics for the Shell magazine Olidin.
 His best known creation for this magazine was the young Egyptian 'Senmoet', whose stories were also reprinted in newspapers.
 Other features for the magazine were 'Wetenswaardigheden over de Ruimtevaart' and 'Botje Boons Avnturen' (with scripts by Harry van den Eerenbeemt).